Jordan Glatt: Mayor of Summit

-Post Mayoral Career
+Post Mayoral career

 After leaving office, Glatt served on the Wofford College Board of Trustees and was a member of the New Jersey Economic Growth Council.
 He was vice chairman of the New Jersey Gaming and Horse Racing Commission the New Jersey president of the Young Presidents' Organization.
 Glatt has also served on the boards of the International Housewares Association and Students in Free Enterprise.
 He also joined the Community Foundation of New Jersey as Director of Strategic Partnerships.
 Glatt has also remained active in Union County Democratic politics, endorsing Tom Malinowski during his 2018 election.
 Shortly after, he was named one of the two Shared Service Czars in Governor Phil Murphy's administration alongside Republican and former Harding mayor Nicolas Platt.

+Glatt was named the "Vice President for Advancement and Special Assistant to the President" at Centenary University on July 31, 2023.